Acrylamide and Cancer Risk

 What is acrylamide?

 Acrylamide is a chemical used mainly in certain industrial processes, such as in making paper, dyes, and plastics, and in treating drinking water and wastewater.
-It is found in small amounts in some consumer products, such as caulk, food packaging, and some adhesives.
+There are small amounts in some consumer products, such as caulk, food packaging, and some adhesives.
 Acrylamide is also found in cigarette smoke.

 Acrylamide can also form in some starchy foods during high-temperature cooking, such as frying, roasting, and baking.
 Acrylamide forms from sugars and an amino acid that are naturally in food; it does not come from food packaging or the environment.